Blockstream/Jade/docs/index.rst

     }

 * 'hash_prevout' should be the double sha256 of the serialization of all input outpoints, as documented in bip143.
-* 'type' must be either 'ASSET' or 'VALUE'.
+* 'type' must be either 'ASSET', 'VALUE', or 'ASSET_AND_VALUE'.
 * 'multisig_name' is optional and defaults to null.
 It is only used for registered multisig wallets.

 .. _get_blinding_factor_reply: